2-term Louisiana governor Mike Foster dies at 90

 NEW ORLEANS (AP) — Former Louisiana Gov. Murphy J. “Mike” Foster Jr., a folksy millionaire businessman who pushed major changes in education policy and lawsuit rules through an increasingly conservative state Legislature in the 1990s, died Sunday.
 He was 90.

-Marsanne Goolsby, who was Foster’s press secretary when he was governor, said that Foster died Sunday at his home in Franklin, surrounded by relatives.
+Marsanne Golsby, who was Foster’s press secretary when he was governor, said that Foster died Sunday at his home in Franklin, surrounded by relatives.

 “Our family and I are saddened to announce that after 90 remarkable years my dear husband has passed.
 Our family will miss him dearly.” his wife, Alice Foster, said in a statement.

-Foster had entered hospice care recently, with Goolsby saying he had a variety of age-related illnesses.
+Foster had entered hospice care recently, with Golsby saying he had a variety of age-related illnesses.
 Family members will announce funeral details later.

 Foster was a political late-bloomer, first elected to the state Senate from south Louisiana’s St. Mary Parish as a Democrat at age 57 in 1987.